Sucker (zoology): Flukes

 Among the flukes belonging to class Digenea, there are two suckers, namely an oral sucker and a ventral sucker (often called acetabulum).
 The oral sucker is at the tip of the anterior body and directly surrounds the mouth.
 The ventral sucker is located halfway to the middle of the body on the ventral side.
 They are both used for attachment to intestinal wall and blood vessels.
 The detailed structure of the suckers, presence or absence of hooks, and their exact position on the body are major taxonomic keys between species.

-In the class Monogenea, buccal organs, also known as buccal suckers, are present in worm parasites of the order Mazocraeidea.
+In the class Monogenea, oral suckers are present in worm parasites of the order Mazocraeidea.
 They are known to have muscular, glandular, and sensory components thought to play some role in blood feeding.
 In other species like Anoplodiscus, the sucker is a posterior extension, connected to the main body through a small stalk.
 The surface is profusely covered with microvilli.
 It is used for symbiotic association with fishes.